-Legislation and Planning
+5.2 Legislation and Planning

-Legislation and Planning can be a very effective tool for reducing wildfire risk on locally-owned or administrated lands within the administrative boundaries of a local authority or First Nation communities.
+Legislation and Planning can be a very effective tool for reducing wildfire risk on locally-owned or administered lands within the administrative boundaries of a local government or First Nation communities.

-There are several provincial and federal acts and regulations that support or govern local wildfire risk reduction activities either directly, or indirectly.
-Local governments and First Nations can develop and implement their own local by-laws to effectively address specific local conditions or challenges.
-However, it is important to understand how provincial or federal legislation can either support or restrict the ability of a local authority or First Nation to implement local legislation and other wildfire risk reduction activities.
+There are several provincial and federal acts and regulations that support or govern local wildfire risk reduction activities, either directly or indirectly.
+Local governments and First Nations can develop and implement their own local bylaws to effectively address specific local conditions or challenges.
+However, it is important to understand how provincial or federal legislation can either support or restrict the ability of a local government or First Nation to implement local legislation and other wildfire risk reduction activities.